 This information is for the North Alabama area.
 If you are a novice beekeeper in other parts of the world, join a local beekeeping association and ask known-experienced beekeepers for similar advice.
 If unfamiliar with your advice giver, check his credentials with other beekeepers.
 Beekeepers with little experience have a tenancy to give advice that might well be bad!
 I find that the best advice is based on experience and not necessarily education.

 All advice is intended for the novice beekeeper.
 More experienced beekeepers may have the skills to attempt practices not recommended for the novice.

 July - August

-1. 2016 is shaping up to be a "below normal" honey yield year in north Alabama.
+1. 2017 is shaping up to be a "very high " honey yield year for me in north Alabama.

 2. Take off your surplus honey as soon as possible as this reduces the space that the bees have to defend against SHB.